Promise of dramatically reduced surveillance cost is behind plans to demonstrate medium-altitude UAV with extended endurance

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aurora‚Äôs OrionUAV Could Cut ISR Costs 80%".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aurora‚Äôs OrionUAV Could Cut ISR Costs 80%".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.